Windsor Park, Calgary: Demographics

 Residents in this community had a median household income of $39,425 in 2000, and there were 22.6% low income residents living in the neighbourhood.
 As of 2000, 22.2% of the residents were immigrants.
 A proportion of 66.4% of the buildings were condominiums or apartments, and 60.8% of the housing was used for renting.

+Crime

+Windsor Park sits along MacLeod Trail, a corridor of the city in which communities along it have among the worst crime in the city.
+Communities such as Manchester, Meadowlark Park, Downtown East Village, Parkhill, Kingsland, Victoria Park, and Southwood sit in this corridor.